Should I wait for NHS physiotherapy?

 Go to a private physiotherapist and you simply don’t have to wait.
 The second benefit is availability of appointments.
 Most hospitals and outpatient clinics only operate between Monday and Friday, 9 AM to 5 PM.
 This means that you will have to take time off work getting to the hospital to have your treatment.

 I’m also hearing more and more from patients and from newly qualified physiotherapists that you are unlikely to get any hands on treatment on the NHS.
 The trend in NHS physiotherapy now is to encourage you to self manage with home exercises.
 In a small number of cases this is all you need, however, in the vast majority of cases you still need hands on treatment such as massage, acupuncture or joint manipulation.
+In private practice patient’s expect to be given hands on treatment.

 As you can imagine there was huge pressure on the staff in the NHS to get patients in and out as quickly as possible, sometimes only giving patients a few sessions before being discharged with home exercises.